-Tenaris (NYSE:TS) shares have crossed bearishly below their 10-day moving average of $42.11 on a volume of 631K shares.
-This may provide short-term investors a chance for a short position, as such a crossover often suggests lower prices in the near term.
+Today, shares of Tenaris (NYSE:TS) have crossed bearishly below their 10-day moving average of $28.63 on a volume of 889K shares.
+Swing traders may find an opportunity for a short position, as such a crossover often suggests lower prices in the near term.

 Tenaris S.A. manufactures seamless steel pipe products on a global basis.
 The Company also provides pipe handling, stocking, and distribution services to the oil and gas, energy, and mechanical industries.
 In addition, Tenaris supplies welded steel pipes for gas pipelines in South America.